tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/metrics-store-custom-rest-api.md

 ## <a name="view-your-metrics"></a>Metrikák megtekintése

-1. Jelentkezzen be az Azure Portalra.
+1. Jelentkezzen be az Azure portálra.

 1. A bal oldali menüben válassza a **figyelő**elemet.